-2.4.i: Individually Tailored Interdisciplinary Majors: Students proposing to undertake individually tailored, interdisciplinary majors shall follow the procedures on such majors specified in the current issue of the student Handbook.

-2.5: Internships: The Committee oversees the program of internships and the guidelines regulating exploratory and integrated internships.
+- 2.4.i: Individually Tailored Interdisciplinary Majors: Students proposing to undertake individually tailored, interdisciplinary majors shall follow the procedures on such majors specified in the current issue of the student Handbook. - 2.4j: To resolve, jointly with the Assessment Advisory Board, any issues that arise relating to assessment.
+(Passed April 20, 2010) - 2.5: Internships: The Committee oversees the program of internships and the guidelines regulating exploratory and integrated internships.
 The Internship Coordinator shall review all internship applications and contracts on behalf of the Committee to ensure that they conform to the guidelines.
-From time to time, the Coordinator shall report to the Committee on the functioning of the internship program, keeping the Committee apprised of any problems that may have been encountered.

-2.6: Academic Calendar: Each fall, the Committee shall review the proposed calendar for the next academic year, following guidelines established by the Faculty.

-2.7: Transfer Credit: The Committee shall develop policies on the award of credit for courses taken elsewhere and hear appeals from undergraduates who have been denied credit for work done at other institutions.
+From time to time, the Coordinator shall report to the Committee on the functioning of the internship program, keeping the Committee apprised of any problems that may have been encountered. - 2.6: Academic Calendar: Each fall, the Committee shall review the proposed calendar for the next academic year, following guidelines established by the Faculty. - 2.7: Transfer Credit: The Committee shall develop policies on the award of credit for courses taken elsewhere and hear appeals from undergraduates who have been denied credit for work done at other institutions.

-(Revised November 14, 1989)
+(Amended November 14, 1989)

-17: EDUCATIONAL POLICY COMMITTEE
+15: EDUCATIONAL POLICY COMMITTEE

-1.1: Membership of this Committee shall consist of the Dean of the Faculty, who shall serve as the chair but not vote, and six elected tenured members of the Faculty who have been at Trinity for at least five years and who serve three-year, staggered terms.
+- 1.1: Membership of this Committee shall consist of the Dean of the Faculty, who shall not vote, and five elected tenured members of the Faculty who have been at Trinity for at least five years and who serve three-year, staggered terms.
 No member may serve consecutive terms.
-There shall be at least one Faculty representative, and no more than three, from each of the following: the natural sciences, the social sciences and the humanities/arts.
+There shall be at least one Faculty representative from each of the following: the arts, the natural sciences, the social sciences, and the humanities.
 The Committee shall have no more than one member from any one department.
-(Passed October 16, 2003, amended December 5, 2005)

-1.2: The elected members of the Committee shall designate one of their number to attend meetings of the Academic Affairs Committee of the Board of Trustees at which issues of educational policy are on the agenda.
+(Passed October 16, 2003; Amended December 5, 2005; May 4, 2010) - 1.2: The elected members of the Committee shall designate one of their number to serve as chair and attend meetings of the Academic Affairs Committee of the Board of Trustees at which issues of educational policy are on the agenda.
+(Amended May 4, 2010)

-2.1: It shall be the responsibility of this Committee to consider questions of educational policy, to review requests for Faculty positions, and to offer advice about the disposition of such requests to the Dean of the Faculty, who is responsible for allocating Faculty positions.
-In making its deliberations, the Committee is attentive to (1) the strength and integrity of College majors, (2) the obligation of Departments and Programs beyond the major, (3) the need for curricular experimentation and innovation, and (4) student choices and their effect on teaching responsibilities.

-2.2: Responsibility for defining the role of unaffiliated FTE in the Faculty and curriculum rests with the Dean of the Faculty, acting with the advice of the Educational Policy Committee and the Curriculum Committee.

-2.3 Apart from matters of staffing allocations, all proposals brought by this Faculty Committee for a vote before the Trustee Academic Affairs Committee must have been approved by Faculty vote.

-2.3 The Committee shall make an annual written report to the Faculty summarizing its deliberations.
-The Dean shall likewise make an annual written report to the Faculty specifying the position allocations he/she has made.
-Both reports will be made available to the Academic Affairs Committee of the Board for informational purposes.
-(Passed December 5, 2005)
+- 2.1: It shall be the responsibility of this Committee to consider questions of educational policy, to review requests for Faculty positions, and to offer advice about the disposition of such requests to the Dean of the Faculty, who is responsible for allocating Faculty positions.
+In making its deliberations, the Committee is attentive to (1) the strength and integrity of College majors, (2) the obligation of Departments and Programs beyond the major, (3) the need for curricular experimentation and innovation, and (4) student choices and their effect on teaching responsibilities. - 2.2: Responsibility for defining the role of unaffiliated FTE in the Faculty and curriculum rests with the Dean of the Faculty, acting with the advice of the Educational Policy Committee and the Curriculum Committee. - 2.2.a: Apart from matters of staffing allocations, all proposals brought by this Faculty Committee for a vote before the Trustee Academic Affairs Committee must have been approved by Faculty vote. - 2.3 The chair shall make a written report at least once a semester.
+The Fall report shall convey the committee's assessment of the College's educational needs.
+The spring report shall be a summary of the committee's deliberations.
+The Dean shall make an annual written report to the Faculty specifying the position allocations he/she has made.
+The reports will be made available to the Academic Affairs Committee of the Board for informational purposes.
+(Passed December 5, 2005; Amended May 4, 2010)